celestiaorg/docs/docs/nodes/bridge-node.md

 Bridge nodes connect the data availability layer and the consensus layer while also having the option of becoming a validator.

-Validators do not have to run bridge nodes, but they should because it relays blocks to the DA network.
+Validators do not have to run bridge nodes, but are encouraged to in order to relay blocks to the data availability network.

 ## Overview of Bridge Nodes